jdinitto/crmfaiifewpm/README.md

 I'm adding this particular repo as a compliment to the original, after a discussion with @pkrall520 about protecting the methods from being overwritten.
 Now the methods are properly scoped and privatized.

-Here's the changed IIFE expression.
+Below is the modified IIFE expression.
 Notice that what's returned is a new function object, with protected classes that reference the private `_self` methods.
-The returned methods can be overwritten, but `ding`'s classes are protected:
+The returned methods can be overwritten, but `ding`'s classes are protected.

+As with the original, the `this.ponk` class is the ideal way of returning a usable method, since it is available right at the `window.onload` event onward.

 ```
 var ding = (function() {